gerencserlab/FAST/README.md

 7. The pipelines deposited here will appear in the middle section of the Pipelines main menu.
 8. In Image Analyst MKII main menu select Pipelines/FAST/"Install FAST.R Shiny App" to install app and its R dependencies
 9. Follow the protocol on protocols.io for the analysis.
+Note: For standalone installation of FAST.R using R-Studio go to the [FAST.R Repository](https://github.com/f-neri/FAST.R).

 [Gerencser Lab on Github](https://github.com/gerencserlab)